SOUTH OF FRANCE

 Today is a free day for you to soak up all the those spectacular Spanish vibes.
 So, sleep in or head out early to explore.

 For some Gaudi magic, walk over to the Sagrada Familia to marvel at the church’s 18 soaring spires or make the short trip over to the mosaic wonderland of Park Güell for sweeping city views all the way down to the sea.

 That evening, say farewell over Spanish cuisine, local wine and great conversation.

 Day 8 - Barcelona

 Today is departure day.
-Leave Barcelona with new friends, fantastic memories, and a broadened mind.
+And while you’re leaving Barcelona, you’ll be doing so with new friends, fantastic memories, and a broadened mind.

 Check-out is at noon but the hotel will be happy to store your bags should you take a later flight (which we highly recommend!).

 Alternatively, if you’ve got more time in Europe, hop down to Sardinia for beachside lounging; you certainly won't regret it.